 I am a professional actor, director and writer based in the San Francisco Bay Area.
-I am currently appearing as Miss Scarlet in San Francisco Playhouse's smash hit Clue and this summer will play the Wicked Witch in A.C.T.'s fresh new take on The Wizard of Oz.
+I recently appeared as the Wicked Witch in American Conservatory Theater's critically acclaimed fresh new take on The Wizard of Oz after playing Miss Scarlet in San Francisco Playhouse's smash hit Clue.
 I received the 2018 Theatre Bay Area Award for Outstanding Actor for the title role in We Players' Mother Lear, which I also co-wrote and co-directed, earning nominations for Outstanding Play and Outstanding Director.
 The film version of Mother Lear will be released this year.
 I was nominated as Outstanding Actor in 2017, by both Theatre Bay Area and Bay Area Theatre Critics Circle, for the title role in Phèdre at Cutting Ball Theater.
 I am a proud member of AEA and SAG-AFTRA.

 In 2022 reprised my role in Mother Lear in New York City, appeared at Z Space in San Francisco with Word for Word's Boys Go to Jupiter, and in the feature film widowbird with B. Bros.
 Productions.
 Prior to COVID-19 closings in 2020, I appeared in La Peur (in French), at the Exit Theater, a solo show as Susan Sontag: The Smartest Woman in America at The Marsh in San Francisco, and in the film Cold Call by Toshigawa Pictures.